A lot less stressful than organizing a dinner party, a wine-tasting evening is an excellent way to relax and enjoy some time with friends.

 If you have 12 guests attending your party, you will need at least 12 wine glasses.
-Give each guest one wine glass, preferably use Bordeaux style glasses if possible.
+Give each guest one wine glass, preferably using Bordeaux-style glasses if possible.

 Make sure that the glasses are not cleaned between each tasting, as even a small amount of water can ruin a good wine.

 To set the scene, you may want to have some music playing in the background.
-Why not create a music playlist especially for your party?
-You could choose all of yours and your friend’s favourite songs and put them together in a relaxing compilation.
+Why not create a music playlist, especially for your party?
+You could choose all of your and your friend’s favorite songs and put them together in a relaxing compilation.